 - Coping with frustration- The beauty of this game is that it is not really skill-based, which is important for a kid with special needs.
 As long as the die decides your fortune, your kid stands a chance to win (without you needing to lose on purpose!).
 But it also means, there will be lots of times in which he will lose and will have to cope with that feeling.

-- Teaching substitute behaviours.
+- Teaching substitute behaviors.
 This is also a biggy for us.
 My son has always lacked play skills.
 Since he was very little, his games were more about “destroying” toys than building or playing with them.
-Even my 8-year-old daughter came to me to tell me “do you realise that V did not tear the bank notes from the Monopoly game”.
+Even my 8-year-old daughter came to me to tell me “do you realize that V did not tear the bank notes from the Monopoly game”.
 When we saw the game we all thought: “Oh, no, it is a matter of time before he starts tearing the money notes”.
 Well, six weeks after we got it, it has still not happened.
-His high engagement has helped him substitute a naughty and almost compulsive “destroying” behaviour for an adaptive one.
+His high engagement has helped him substitute a naughty and almost compulsive “destroying”behavior for an adaptive one.